Unilever Philippines: Logo

 In 1993, the company's name was formally changed from Philippine Refining Company (PRC) to Unilever Philippines (PRC), Inc., with a matching gold and platinum icon and a silver triangle to mark the name change.
 "Total Quality - Paglilingkod namin sa inyo" was the first tagline of the relaunched firm.
+In 1994, the PRC logo changed from gold and platinum to Unilever blue to denote its membership as part of the Unilever family.

-Unilever changed the format in 1997, where it created 2 towers shaped into a U, with a handwritten typeface and color blue icon, the brand is now developed by Total Quality for this real logo.
-The logo had been in use until June 2004.
+Unilever changed the logo into the then large U logo used by the company's other international divisions in 1997, with a handwritten typeface and color blue icon, retaining the "Total Quality" slogan.
+The logo had been in use until July 2004.

-The company started using the current Unilever corporate logo starting July 2004 and was designed by the brand consultancy Wolff Olins.
+The company started using the current Unilever corporate logo starting July 2004, which was designed for the company by the brand consultancy Wolff Olins.
 It is composed of 25 icons woven together to create a U shape.

 Marketing

-Between early 1998 and mid-2010, almost every TV commercial of any Unilever brand has an outro with the company logo and a voiceover that says: "From Unilever."
-Later, the Unilever logo will appear through peeling either at the upper-left or right of the screen at the end of every commercial in 2007, and in the form of a flipping ribbon in 2011.
-Since 2020, the logo currently uses the "upward dice" version replacing the "flip".
+From 1998 to 2009, almost every TV commercial of any Unilever brand has an outro with the company logo and a voiceover that says: "From Unilever."
+The 2004 logo originally had a slogan "Adds vitality to life" that has been in use from July 2004 to 2009.
+Later, the Unilever logo will appear at the upper-left or right of the screen at the end of every commercial since 2006 which are in the form of peeling from 2006 to 2012, flipping ribbon from 2011 to 2020, and upward dice since 2020.